DREAM MAP of ISRAEL (with translations)

 • Summary of Tractate Ketubot

-(5) – This passage comes from the Parashat Eikev (a section of the Sifrei Devarim which is an ancient Rabbinic commentary [Midrash] on the Book of Deuteronomy).
-It features a teaching by a famous 2nd-century scholar, Rabbi Shimon bar Yochai, discussing the unique nature of the Land of Israel compared to all other lands.
+(4) – This passage comes from the Parashat Eikev (a section of the Sifrei Devarim which is an ancient Rabbinic commentary [Midrash] on the Book of Deuteronomy).

 Hebrew: